MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-adoption-assess-readiness.md

 ![Resistance to change](media/teams-adoption-resistance.png)

-Every organization has a cultural approach to change.
-In fact, your organization may have several, depending on region, work style, professional profile, and other elements of the organization.
+Every organization approaches change differently, depending on region, work style, professional profile, and other elements of the organization.
 To assess your organization's readiness, see [Assess organizational chenge readiness](upgrade-org-change-readiness.md).
 Use the guidelines to answer the following questions:

 1. What percentage of users fall into each bucket? (*Change resistance*)
     - **Early adopters**: request the solution before it's available.